 This energy system can extend out work for hours.
 To simplify the understanding of this particular energy system, we use the term “sustain” to describe the activities performed by the aerobic energy system.
 An example of work that would be performed by the aerobic system includes low intensity but long duration activities like a 60-minute row or long-distance running.
 Anything that is classified as aerobic is long in nature but low in intensity.
 In other words, the action is sustainable for long periods of time.

-Before we move on, if you’d like to learn more about the basics behind OPEX Energy System Training Methodology, check out this comprehensive and free Energy System Training Guide OPEX HQ Coach Sam Smith put together specifically for fitness coaches.
+Before we move on, if you’d like to learn more about the basics behind Energy System Training, check out this comprehensive and free Energy System Training Guide created speicifcally for coaches.

 Aerobic or “sustain” training is centered around sustainable pieces of work over various time domains.
 Biologically, humans are set up to “go long” or sustain work for extended periods of time.
 There are great benefits to sustained work for the average person who is concerned with vitality.
 For example, improved immune system, improved cognitive function, improved digestion, and an improved disposition.
 There are also great benefits for athletes who are on the pursuit towards elite levels of performance.
 For example, increased mitochondrial density, increased capillary density, improved fuel utilization, and faster recovery between intense pieces of work.
 The development of the aerobic system will always be a foundational aspect to any training program.
 One final note, we at OPEX believe that the coach should emphasize aerobic or “sustain” training above all other energy systems.
 The rationale behind this is that a well developed aerobic base lends itself well to the other energy systems and training as it helps the client recover from an effort and work faster.

-Here are a few examples of what progression may look like in an OPEX Sustain Program for six weeks involving rowing, running, and sessions on the assault bike.
+Here are a few examples of what progression may look like in a sustain program for six weeks involving rowing, running, and sessions on the assault bike.
 Anything that trains the aerobic system involves movements that are easily repeatable to your specific client.
 Generally, this means sustainable activities like running or rowing.
 Take a look at some examples of aerobic training weeks below for each of the three movements.
 We’ve also included some notes for you to make sense of what exactly you are looking at.

 Week 1: 5x1000m @ 1:50/500m (2 minutes b/t)